nminnow/warriors-name-generator/README.md

 It will randomly generate a name in the format of `Prefixsuffix`, where all prefixes and suffixes comes from cats of the official *Warriors* universe.
-Data is collected from [Crystal Pool] (a structured knowledge-base) and will be updated periodically.
+Data is collected from [Crystal Pool] and will be updated periodically.

 Published site: https://nminnow.github.io/warriors-name-generator/.